Westley-Winks/website_rev_3/content/writing/2023-04-01_notebook-workflow/index.md

 slug: notebook-workflow
 date: 2023-04-01
 draft: false
-description: ""
+tags: completed
 ---
 *How I setup and use a physical notebook for task management and to make sure nothing gets forgotten*

 ## Overview
 This is my *personal* workflow that I use for my task and date management.
 It is super boring (in a good way!).
 It means that it is no-nonsense, simple, sustainable, and reliable method for tracking things that you need to do.
 It works great for me but please adapt it to your own needs to create your own perfect system.

 I combined two different frameworks to land on my system.
 I started with the [Bullet Journal method.](https://bulletjournal.com) It's dynamic, robust, and easy to get started with.
 While the method itself is flexible, it is physically rigid.
 The problem I had was wasted paper and wasted time.
 The BuJo method asks you to create a new page for each month and reserve a bunch of blank pages for your future spread.
 There was either way too much space on the pages which led to wasted paper or not nearly enough which led to frustration.

 It was also so much work to keep updated.
 I constantly had to redraw these spreads, counting dots to get the perfect divisions and lines all over the place.
 This created too much friction for me and I never got into a habit of using my notebook.
 It also became a bit of an internet fad to have these elaborate drawings and a perfectly executed page for every so called "collection" in your life.
 It invited me to bloat my notebook with shiny new stuff I didn't need or use rather than stick to the essentials.
 I did, however, keep most of the symbols from the original BuJo system.

 As for the second framework, I took a page out of the [GTD (Getting Things Done)](https://gettingthingsdone.com) book; contexts.

 > Contexts identify tools, places, or people that you require to complete a given task.
 In other words, contexts allow you to focus on what you can actually get completed given your current circumstances.
 > \- [Todoist](https://todoist.com/productivity-methods/getting-things-done)